shanesully/reactive-grid/README.md

 ### Prerequisites

 The only prerequisites for this proejct are that:
-* You have a command line environment available(e.g. *Terminal.app*, *Git Bash*, Linux CLI)
+* You have a command line environment available to you(e.g. *Terminal.app*, *Git Bash*, Linux CLI)
 * You have **git** installed
-* You have a Twitter developer account and have generated the relevant Consumer API Keys and Access Tokens for this app
+* You have a Twitter developer account and have generated the relevant *Consumer API Keys* and *Access Tokens* for this app

-Maven will automatically install the required Spring dependencies
+**Maven** will automatically install the required Spring dependencies

 ### Clone the Project

-To clone the project to your local machine, open a shell environment and run the following command:
+To clone the project to your local machine, open a shell envirothe fffnment and run the following command:

 **git clone https://github.com/shanesully/tweethub**